Posted on June 27, 2016

-What are the advantages of using Dhaba as a medium?
+What are the advantages of using Dhaba as a Marketing Medium?

-- First and foremost, sticking to its conventional roots, Dhabas can be a great way to tap into the trucker’s community.
-Since they are travelling a lot, what better way to introduce them to a new product then during their refreshment break?
+- First and foremost, sticking to its conventional roots, Dhabas can be a great way to tap into the trucking community.
+Since they commute lot, what can be a better way to introduce them to a new product during their refreshment break?

-- Kiosks can be placed at such Dhabas to introduce new products or conduct product testing.
+- Kiosks can also be placed at Dhabas to introduce new products or conduct product testing.

 - The method does not ask for heavy investment and therefore does not create a charge on the profit.

 - The arena is still developing and presents less competition from the rival for space and limelight.